Charcoal Smokers And Wood Burning Smokers: Buying Guide, Reviews, Ratings, And Recommendations

 Yes, offsets look cool, but they have turned more people off barbecue than any other cooker.
 That's why they're so cheap on Craig's List.
 After one season of frustration, owners dump them.
 Please resist the temptation.
 If you have to look macho, get a drum smoker (below).
 There's an inexpensive kit that will have you up and running for under $200, and cooking circles around the offsets.

-As I beg you in the left column, please do not by an offset smoker unless you spend more than $1,000.
-If you want something that makes you look macho, and something that really works, build a drum smoker.
+As I beg you above, please do not by an offset smoker unless you spend about $1,000.
+If you want something that makes you look macho, and something that really works, get a drum smoker.
 Here are two that have earned our gold medal:

 The best cheap smoker anywhere